MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 ---
-title: Create an Azure service principal with Azure CLI 2.0
+title: Use Azure service principals with Azure CLI 2.0
-description: Learn how to create a service principal for your app or service with Azure CLI 2.0.
+description: Learn how to create and use a service principal with Azure CLI 2.0.
-keywords: Azure CLI 2.0, Azure Active Directory, Azure Active directory, AD, RBAC
 author: sptramer
 ms.author: sttramer
 manager: carmonm